secretstartups/handbook/team/structure/working-groups/database-scalability/time-decay.html.md

 - Set the storage parameters higher on that new tablespace so that the PostgreSQL optimizer knows that the disks are slower.
 - Move the old partitions to the slow tablespace automatically by using background workers.

-Finally, moving partitions outside of the database can be achieved through database archiving or manually exporting the partitions to a different storage engine (more detials in the dedicated sub-section).
+Finally, moving partitions outside of the database can be achieved through database archiving or manually exporting the partitions to a different storage engine (more details in the dedicated sub-section).

 ### Pruning old data